Why Should I Use Custom Workflows in Project Management Software?

 Instead, by relying on custom workflows, you can bounce between statuses and assignees, moving “forward” and “backward” between creators and reviewers with ease.

 Advantages of custom workflows in project management software

 Custom workflows offer several significant advantages when compared with standard out-of-the-box workflows.
 Here’s an overview of the primary advantages:

 - Flexibility: With customizable workflows in your project management software, there’s no limit to how you choose to create or modify your individual task statuses or the overall flow of your work processes.
 If your business processes change over time or need to be adapted for different projects, it’s quick and easy to change the workflows in your software to match.

 - Visibility: You can run reports or build dashboards that show where project tasks are by status.
 This functionality enables you and your stakeholders to better understand where tasks are within your defined processes.
-When you can monitor by “In Draft,” “In Review,” and so on, you have more granularity than if your options are limited to “In Progress” and “Complete.”
+When you can monitor by “In Draft,” “In Review,” and so on, you have more control than if your options are limited to “In Progress” and “Complete.”

 - Efficiency: Custom workflows enable you to reduce the number of tasks cluttering up your schedule.
-Plus, even though you have fewer tasks showing up, you can gain more insight into progress.
+Even though you have fewer tasks showing up, you can gain more insight into progress.
 By color-coding and monitoring task statuses, it’s easy to understand the progress of tasks at a glance and see which ones may need your attention.